This text is translated into Russian by google automatic human level neural machine.

 The plant added: the construction and design of ferries are almost parallel.
 The peculiarity is also that the Contractor, the contractor, according to the documentation, must himself look for suppliers of shipboard equipment and saturation, and the developer-designer, according to the characteristics confirmed by the plant, produces drawings and other working documentation to equip the ship.
 The selection of suppliers is in competition, which also does not speed up the construction procedure.

-"At the PEA in October, a meeting was held at which the only issue was discussed: postponement of construction completion and commissioning of the ferries.
-We have no authority to make any decisions on this issue.
-Therefore, it was decided to send the appropriate appeal - that is, about rescheduling - to the government RF ", - told the head of the project for the construction of ferries Alexander Merinov, EastRussia.
+"A meeting was held at the NEA in October, at which the only issue was considered: the postponement of the completion of construction and the delivery of ferries.
+We do not have the authority to make any decisions on this issue.
+Therefore, it was decided to send an appeal - that is, to postpone the date - to the government RF ", - said EastRussia project manager for the construction of ferries Alexander Merinov.

 SHIPPING WITH THE HOLE IN LEGISLATION